bor0/gidti/manuscript/chapter5.md

 Q> How did mathematical induction work in this case?
 Q>
 Q> Mathematical induction is defined in terms of natural numbers, but in this case, we used induction to prove a fact about a list.
-This works because we used a more general induction called structural induction.
-According to Wikipedia, structural induction is used to prove that some proposition {$$}P(x){/$$} holds for all {$$}x{/$$} of some sort of recursively defined structure, such as formulas, lists, or trees.
+This works because we used a more general induction called _structural induction_.
+Structural induction is used to prove that some proposition {$$}P(x){/$$} holds for all {$$}x{/$$} of some sort of recursively defined data structure.
 For example, for lists, we used `End` as the base case and `Cons` as the inductive step.
 Thus, mathematical induction is a special case of structural induction for the `Nat` type.

 X> ### Exercise 21
 X>